Get Free Cat N Car Check – Simply Enter the vehicle's Reg Number

 Yes, you can legally drive a Cat N car in the UK if it has been properly repaired and is roadworthy.
 To be roadworthy, the car must meet a few requirements: it must have a valid MOT certificate (if it is older than three years), be taxed and insured, and have all damage professionally repaired.

 Unlike other write-offs, such as Cat A or Cat B cars that must be scrapped, a Cat N vehicle can be repaired and driven on the road without the need for special inspections (but they still need to meet the roadworthiness standards).
-Always do a
+Always do a car reg check UK to ensure the car's history is clear before buying.

 What to Consider Before Buying a Cat N Car